 As embryo development continues, it will begin its journey to the uterus, where it will implant by the end of the third week or beginning of the fourth approximately in order to continue growing.

-Read the full article on: First month of pregnancy: first symptoms and care for the mother ( 77).
+Read the full article on: The first month of pregnancy: initial symptoms and maternal care ( 79).

 Last Update: 02/21/2018